You are here: What we do International Family Mediation

 Access the website on this link: www.ifm-mfi.org

-This is the fruit of an international working group of 55 professional mediators who serve as representatives and come from all seven continents.
-All established and recognised structures specialising in international family mediation across the world are part of this Collaborative Process.
-As an international document of reference, the Charter should serve as a medium to strengthen dialogue and cooperation between mediators and administrative and legal bodies; for this reason, the initial work of the group took place in parallel to an international conference on child protection, focusing in particular on The Hague Convention of 1996 (read Conference Report).
+The Charter, published in 2017, is the fruit of an international working group of 55 professional mediators who serve as representatives and come from all seven continents.
+All established and recognised structures specialising in international family mediation across the world were part of this Collaborative Process.
+As an international document of reference, The Charter serves as a medium to strengthen dialogue and cooperation between mediators and administrative and legal bodies; for this reason, the initial work of the group took place in parallel to an international conference on child protection, focusing in particular on The Hague Convention of 1996 (read Conference Report).

 Who to Contact for Cross-border Family Conflicts?